Notes on the Geography of South Korea: Royal Precincts

 George de Lalande, a German architect despite his name, began the building's design but died, leaving the work to be completed by Ichiro Nomura, a professor of architecture at Tokyo University.
 Granite faced, the building was of reinforced concrete.
 After 1945, it served briefly as American headquarters, as the South Korean government's headquarters, and for a decade as the national museum.
 Fifty years after the Japanese departure, the building was demolished.

-We've moved east a few hundred years to a bridge, Kumch'on-gyo, built in 1411 and far older than anything else we've seen.
+We've moved east a few hundred yards to a bridge, Kumch'on-gyo, built in 1411 and far older than anything else we've seen.
 It leads to the Changdok Palace or the Changdeokgung, which for most of the Joseon Dynasty served as the functioning capital while the Gyeongbokgung lay in ruins.

 Here's that throne room, complete with markers indicating the nine ranks of officialdom.
 The hall, built in the early 1400s, was destroyed by the Japanese in the 1590s.
 Rebuilt, it was then used as the seat of government until 1910, except when being rebuilt after periodic fires.
 These fires continued into the 20th century, when a fire in 1903 forced another rebuilding the next year.